Afritada: Description

 Afritada is a braised dish.
-It is first made by sautéing garlic and onion and then adding the diced meat to fry until tender.
-After the meat is sufficiently browned, water and tomato paste are poured into the pan, along with diced carrots, potatoes and sliced red and green bell peppers.
-Sliced tomatoes, peas, chickpeas, or beans can also be added.
-It can be spiced to taste with salt, black pepper, bay leaves, and fish sauce.
+It is first made by sautéing diced meat with vegetables including onions, garlic, and tomato paste, carrots, potatoes and bell peppers and spices.
 The mixture is simmered until the vegetables are cooked.
 It is served on white rice.

 Variants

 Afritada has different names based on the main ingredients of the dish.
 The most common ones are afritadang manok (chicken afritada), afritadang baka (beef afritada), and afritadang baboy (pork afritada).
-Afritada can also be used to cook seafood, like fish (afritadang isda) or mussels (afritadang tahong), utilizing the same basic process as meat afritadas.
+Afritada can also be used to cook seafood like fish (afritadang isda) or mussels (afritadang tahong), utilizing the same basic process as when preparing meat afritadas.

 Afritada is also commonly cooked hamonado-style (with pineapple chunks).
 This sweet variant is usually known as "pineapple afritada".
 It is commonly confused with pininyahang manok, braised chicken also made with pineapples.
 However, the latter does not use tomato sauce.

 Similar dishes

-Afritada is very similar to Filipino menudo and kaldereta, as both also use tomato sauce or banana ketchup.
-However, menudo includes sliced liver, while kaldereta exclusively uses goat meat.
+Similarly Filipino menudo and kaldereta both use tomato sauce or banana ketchup.
+However, menudo includes sliced liver, while kaldereta exclusively uses goat meat or occasionally beef.
+Igado contains liver but no tomato sauce.